jbuehler23/flecs-webgpu-engine/README.md

-# Flecs WebGPU Systems
+# Flecs WebGPU Rendering Engine

-A web-native rendering engine for [Flecs ECS](https://github.com/SanderMertens/flecs) built on WebGPU, designed for high-performance web applications and games.

-## 🎯 Project Vision

-Create a **web-first** engine that provides the shortest path from Flecs ECS code to visual output in browsers, while maintaining the simplicity and performance characteristics of the existing Flecs ecosystem.
+A high-performance web-native rendering system for [Flecs ECS](https://github.com/SanderMertens/flecs) applications.
+This project addresses the critical gap in modern game engines by providing first-class web deployment capabilities without sacrificing performance or development ergonomics.

-## ✨ Key Features
+## Overview

-- **Web-Native**: Built specifically for optimal browser performance using WebGPU
+The traditional approach to web graphics has relied on WebGL, which presents significant limitations for modern game development workflows.
+WebGPU represents the next evolution of web graphics APIs, providing near-native performance with a modern, compute-capable programming model.
+This rendering engine leverages WebGPU to deliver a seamless development experience where games can target web browsers as efficiently as native platforms.

+The engine maintains complete compatibility with the existing Flecs component ecosystem while providing automatic GPU resource management, efficient entity batching, and modern graphics features.
+Developers familiar with Flecs will find the rendering integration transparent and intuitive.

+## Technical Approach

+The architecture follows established ECS patterns where rendering is driven by component queries rather than explicit render calls.
+Entities with geometric components are automatically discovered, batched by geometry type, and submitted to the GPU with minimal overhead.
+This approach ensures optimal performance scaling from simple prototypes to complex scenes with thousands of entities.

+Key architectural decisions include:
-- **ECS Integration**: Deep integration with Flecs component system and queries
+- Component-driven rendering pipeline that integrates naturally with Flecs queries
-- **Modern Graphics**: PBR materials, post-processing effects, and efficient instancing
-- **Cross-Platform**: Runs on desktop (via Dawn) and web (via Emscripten) with same API
-- **Component Compatible**: Works seamlessly with existing Flecs Hub modules

-## 🚀 Quick Start
+- Automatic instancing for entities sharing geometry types
+- Modern shader pipeline using WGSL (WebGPU Shading Language)
+- Cross-platform compatibility targeting both web (Emscripten) and native (Dawn) environments
+- Zero-allocation rendering paths for performance-critical applications

+## Getting Started

+The rendering system integrates seamlessly with existing Flecs applications.
+Basic usage requires only importing the WebGPU module and using standard Flecs components:

 ```cpp
 #include <flecs.h>